joekroese/potus-model/README.md

 State and national presidential election forecasting model
 ================
-Last update on Thursday October 15, 2020 at 12:29 PM EDT

 Code for a dynamic multilevel Bayesian model to predict US presidential elections.
 Written in R and Stan.